Louis-Aime/Milesian-calendar-VBA/README.md

 Excel time stamp (Date type) representing the UTC Date from a fractional Julian Day.
 * Count: fractional Julian Day to convert.

-### DATE_Exceltype (Cell_Date)
-Convert any cell with a date item, including from a Date1904 sheet, into a proper Excel timestamp.
-* Cell_Date: date argument, most often a date cell

 ### DAYOFWEEK_Ext (Date, Option)
 The day of the week for the Date, with another default option.
 * Date: the date whose day of week is computed